-Catching the ferry to Fitzroy Island is a fun day trip from Cairns and a favourite escape for locals and visitors to Australia.
-Serene and beautiful, Fitzroy Island in Queensland is a tropical paradise.
+Catching the ferry to Fitzroy Island is a fun day trip and a favourite escape from Cairns for locals and visitors to Australia.
+Fitzroy Island is a National Park covered by a lush tropical rainforest with scenic walking trails, idyllic beaches and a lighthouse.

 Fitzroy Island in Queensland is also the home of the famous Nudey Beach, voted Australia’s best beach in 2018.